Real Estate Authority: History

 In February 2018, the organisation's operating name was changed from Real Estate Agents Authority to the Real Estate Authority.
 Also in February 2018, the REA launched settled.govt.nz, an independent and comprehensive government website for property buyers and sellers.

 In 2011, REAA increased the operating levy from $494 per annum to $690 per annum, excluding GST.

 In the period of 2011-2012, REAA introduced a continuing education programme whereby all licensee's are required to complete 20 hours of education, of which 10 hours are prescribed by directly by REA.
 In 2012, 11 licensees had their licences cancelled on the basis of non-completion of the 20 hours of education.
 The continuing education programme was replaced with a continuing professional development (CPD) programme in 2019.

 During 2012-2013, REAA found 124 complaints were consistent with unsatisfactory conduct, down from 152 in the 2011-2012 financial period, and a further 16 determinations of serious misconduct, up from 14 in the previous financial period.

-In the aftermath of the Kaikoura earthquake, the REAA temporarily moved its headquarters from Level 2, 10 Brandon Street, Wellington to Level 3, 3 The Terrace, Wellington.
+In the aftermath of the 2016 Kaikōura earthquake, the REAA temporarily moved its headquarters from Level 2, 10 Brandon Street, Wellington to Level 3, 3 The Terrace, Wellington.
 According to the 2016-2017 Annual Report, the reasoning for the headquarters relocation was due to Deloitte House, its former headquarters, being deemed unsafe.
 In the days following the decision, REAA instructed its workers to work from home until a suitable building is found for the interim headquarters.
 An interim headquarters was located on 5 December 2017, the current headquarters at 3 The Terrace, Wellington.
 REA then relocated to more permanent premises at 95 Customhouse Quay, Wellington.

 In June 2020, REA announced the appointment of Belinda Moffat as its new Chief Executive, replacing Kevin Lampen-Smith who left in May.